 In order to facilitate a decision, you need to ask yourself several questions.
 The below is not a comprehensive list.
 Do you:

 - comfortably have the money saved in case I need to pay significant out-of-pocket costs?
 We say “comfortably” because if you need to stop eating to pay for a hospital bill, then you don’t have the money.
 If you do have the money, a Medicare Advantage plan could work.
 If you don’t, then a Medicare Supplement plan might work or a hospital indemnity plan.

 - want your health care needs rolled into one?
 Or, I don’t mind having three separate cards?
-Medicare Advantage plans takes the services of parts A & B, adds additional services, and includes part D (usually).
+Medicare Advantage plans take the services of parts A & B, adds additional services, and include part D (usually).
 There is one card you need to present.
 With a Medicare Supplement, you will need to carry three: Your Medicare card, your supplement card, and your part D card.

 - want a referral to see specialists?
 HMO-type Medicare Advantage plans require a referral to see a specialist.
 Medicare Supplement plans usually do not.

 - know if the drugs you take are on the formulary?
 Whether it is a Medicare Advantage plan or a separate part D prescription drug plan, you need to check to see if your drugs are covered, and if your pharmacy is a preferred pharmacy.
 You will pay more for non-covered drugs and standard network pharmacies.

 - need coverage in case of emergency while traveling out of the area?
 Do you want coverage if you travel internationally?

 - visit the doctor frequently?
 While we can’t predict our future, if you are healthy, a Medicare Advantage plan might save you money versus a Medicare Supplement plan on the premiums alone.

 - have a chronic or long-term illness or condition?
 Conversely, if you have some chronic conditions, then a Medicare Supplement plan might work better in your situation.